-Skip to main content
+Skip to main content Skip to site index menu

 This page contains detailed information about transfer credit evaluation, course selection, advising, and policies important to transfer students.
 As a new transfer student, the College of Arts & Sciences holds you responsible for the information contained in this guide.